Um-bel/Wordle-Helper/README.md

 or
 git clone https://github.com/Um-bel/Wordle-Helper
 ```
 The second most common would downloading through github.
-In the top right of the page click "Code" then, click "Download code through zip".
+In the top right of the page click "Code" then, click "Download ZIP".
 Navigate to the location of the file, and extract it to the enviroment of your choice